The Asset Management Review: India

 The IA Regulations exempt other regulated entities or those who provide advice incidental to their main activity from the requirement to procure registration in addition to the exemption to persons solely advising foreign clients.

-In order to protect retail investors, the IA Regulations stipulate capital adequacy norms and other eligibility criteria, including qualification and certification requirements that require designated persons to pass NISM (National Institute of Securities Market) examinations.
+To protect retail investors, the IA Regulations stipulate capital adequacy norms and other eligibility criteria, including qualification and certification requirements that require designated persons to pass NISM (National Institute of Securities Market) examinations.

 viii Offshore funds

 All foreign investment in India is subject to the Foreign Exchange Management Act, 1999, its subordinate regulations (the FEMA Regulations) and circulars issued by the government and the RBI.
 These regulations govern various aspects of foreign investment including entry routes, sectoral restrictions and pricing guidelines.
-The government notified the Foreign Exchange Management (Non-Debt Instruments) Rules, 2019 (the NDI Rules) on 17 October 2019, superseding the erstwhile Foreign Exchange Management (Transfer of Issue of Security by a Person Resident outside India) Regulations, 2017.
+The government notified the Foreign Exchange Management (Non-Debt Instruments) Rules, 2019 (the NDI Rules), on 17 October 2019, superseding the erstwhile Foreign Exchange Management (Transfer of Issue of Security by a Person Resident outside India) Regulations, 2017.
 The NDI Rules also govern foreign investment into Indian AIFs.

 An FPI's or an FPI group's listed equity holding is required to be less than 10 per cent of the total equity on a fully diluted basis of the company.